SlicerMorph/Spr_2022/Cloud/README.md

 While you are using the SMC desktop session, this persistent folder will show as **/home/docker/mydata** (notice the lack of personalized username).
 But on the storage volume it is mapped under your individual account (e.g., **/mydata/mt9018**).
 While these are the same folders, this distinction will be important if you will be using scp to transfer files (step #2 in the next section).

+Some of the sample data that we will use in the workshop can be found at **/home/docker/sample_data**.
+Note that this is a read-only folder.
+You can't write anything into it.

 ## How to bring data In and Out of SMC?

 You can two options to bring data in to SMC: